Mid Qing Dynasty, Elm, Shanxi. Simple style with beautiful original hardware; has timeless simplicity

 The pair of doors opens into an interior with a fixed shelf and a narrow drawer.
 The framework of the drawer shows exposed tenons, indicating a traditional method of construction on the cabinet.
 The top edge of the inside of the cabinet is fitted with a curvilinear apron with a cusp in the middle, which is a popular design on furniture of an early period.
 Part of the fixed shelf is replaced.
 The pair of doors is flushed with the frame of the cabinet, which on both sides are almost as wide as the door panels.
 These doors extend just short of the floor, ending above a narrow simple apron.

-(Several reproductions using this cabinet as model were made for overseas dealers as TV cabinets when this cabinet was discovered in China).
+(When China opened to the West and this cabinet was discovered, several reproductions using this cabinet as model were made for overseas dealers as TV cabinets).